Photo credit: Euan Anderson. Styling by Maggie McLean.

 Biography: Graeme Macrae Burnet was born in Kilmarnock, Ayrshire and now lives in Glasgow.
 He has also lived in the Czech Republic, France, Portugal and London.

-His latest novel CASE STUDY was published in October 2021 by Saraband (UK), Text (ANZ) and Bolinda (UK audio) to wide critical acclaim.
-The North American edition was published in November 2022 by Biblioasis.
+HIS BLOODY PROJECT (Contraband, 2015) won the Saltire Society Fiction Book of the Year Award and the Vrij Nederland Thriller of the Year, and was shortlisted for the Man Booker Prize, the LA Times Mystery Book of the Year and the European Crime Fiction prize.
+It has been published in over twenty languages.
+CASE STUDY was published in 2021 by Saraband (UK), Text (ANZ) and Bolinda (UK audio) to wide critical acclaim.
+The North American edition was published in 2022 by Biblioasis.
 It has been longlisted for the Booker Prize 2022 and the Dublin Literary Award, and shortlisted for the Gordon Burn Prize and Ned Kelly International Crime Prize.
-It is due to be published in fifteen languages.
+It has been published in fifteen languages.

-Graeme was named Author of the Year in the 2017 Sunday Herald Culture Awards and has appeared at festivals and events in Australia, New Zealand, the US, Russia, Estonia, Macau, Ireland, Germany and France, as well as in the UK.
+Graeme was named Author of the Year in the 2017 Sunday Herald Culture Awards and has appeared at festivals and events in Australia, New Zealand, the US, Canada, Russia, Estonia, Macau, Ireland, Germany, Poland and France, as well as in the UK.

 Praise for Graeme Macrae Burnet: